DBpedia: Dataset

 Version 2014 was released in September 2014.
 A main change since previous versions was the way abstract texts were extracted.
 Specifically, running a local mirror of Wikipedia and retrieving rendered abstracts from it made extracted texts considerably cleaner.
 Also, a new data set extracted from Wikimedia Commons was introduced.

-As of June 2021, DBPedia contains over 850 million triples.
+As of June 2021, DBpedia contains over 850 million triples.

 Examples

 DBpedia extracts factual information from Wikipedia pages, allowing users to find answers to questions where the information is spread across multiple Wikipedia articles.
 Data is accessed using an SQL-like query language for RDF called SPARQL.

 For example, if one were interested in the Japanese shōjo manga series Tokyo Mew Mew, and wanted to find the genres of other works written by its illustrator Mia Ikumi.

-DBpedia combines information from Wikipedia's entries on Tokyo Mew Mew, Mia Ikumi and on works such as Super Doll Licca-chan and Koi Cupid.
+DBpedia combines information from Wikipedia's entries on Tokyo Mew Mew, Mia Ikumi and on this author's works such as Super Doll Licca-chan and Koi Cupid.
 Since DBpedia normalises information into a single database, the following query can be asked without needing to know exactly which entry carries each fragment of information, and will list related genres: